DmitryBurnaev/db-backups/README.md

-<h2 align="center">Simple backup databases to local directory and upload S3-storage (optional)</h2>
+<h2 align="center">Simple backup databases to a local directory or S3-storage</h2>

-Allows to back up PG and Mysql databases through their client or docker docker-container.
+Allows to backup PG databases via native pgdump (connect to service) or pgdump inside specific docker-container.

 ## Installation and usage (docker)